 In this context, exotic pet refers to any pet not commonly seen in traditional canine and feline practice, and includes pet birds, reptiles, rabbits, rodents, exotic cats, small hooved stock and sometimes zoo species.
 Although a rabbit is probably not considered “exotic” by most, care of these species requires special knowledge and training.

 Exotic pets we see include:

-- Amphibians, including frogs, toads, newts and salamanders
+- Amphibians, including frogs, toads, newts, salamanders, and Axolotl.

 - Nonhuman primates (New World monkeys only, doctor’s approval required)

 - Small Mammals, including rabbits, ferrets, guinea pigs, chinchillas, hedgehogs, hamsters, rats, mice, gerbils, prairie dogs, degus, Patagonian cavies, sugar gliders, coatimundis, kinkajous, fennec foxes, small exotic canines and felines, opossums, raccoons, skunks, squirrels, and mini pigs under 50 pounds.